 Launching a product or starting a business is hard.
 You’ve spent time and money to make something great, but no one is paying attention.
 You need to get noticed, so you find yourself in a gray area, asking; Are paid or fake testimonials illegal?
 How illegal are they?
 Will I get caught?

 You’re certainly not the first nor the last to ask these questions.
 We’ve addressed some of the most common questions about paid and fake testimonials, and provided solutions to help you solve these problems while maintaining your ethics.
+We’ve also updated this post to include rules from prominent websites, such as Google, Amazon and Yelp.

 Note: This is not a comprehensive list or legal advice.
 If you have questions, always consult an attorney.